Q23 (New York City bus)

 The Q23 bus route constitutes a public transit line in central Queens, New York City.
 The Q23 was formerly privately operated by the Triboro Coach Corporation, under a subsidized franchise with the New York City Department of Transportation (NYCDOT).
 The route is now operated by MTA Regional Bus Operations under the MTA Bus Company brand.
-The bus provides service between East Elmhurst in northwestern Queens to Glendale in central Queens, running mainly along 108th Street and providing access to the New York City Subway at the Forest Hills–71st Avenue station.
+The bus provides service between East Elmhurst in northwestern Queens to Forest Hills in central Queens, running mainly along 108th Street and providing access to the New York City Subway at the Forest Hills–71st Avenue station.

 Route description and service

-Northbound

 The northbound Q23 makes a winding loop in order to get onto 71st Avenue.
-It originates at Union Turnpike at Stop & Shop in Forest Hills, just east of the abandoned Rockaway Beach Branch of the Long Island Rail Road (LIRR).
+It originates on Union Turnpike at a Stop & Shop supermarket in Forest Hills, just east of the abandoned Rockaway Beach Branch of the Long Island Rail Road (LIRR).
 It then turns right at Woodhaven Boulevard, passing over the LIRR's Montauk Branch, before making another right at Metropolitan Avenue.
 The Q23 then turns left onto 71st Avenue.
-The northbound route is about 0.25 mi away from the northbound route through this stretch.
+The northbound route is about 0.25 mi away from the southbound route through this stretch.
 At Kessel Street, the Q23 turns left, then two blocks later, turns right onto 69th Avenue.
-Due to a height restriction between Austin and Burns Street, the Q23 cannot return to 71st Avenue until it crosses the LIRR's Main Line.
-To do that, the Q23 takes a circuitous route, turning left onto Burns Street, right onto Yellowstone Boulevard (traveling underneath the LIRR), right onto Austin Street, and left onto 71st Avenue.
-One block north at Queens Boulevard, the Q23 turns onto 108th Street, remaining on the street until 43rd Avenue, where it turns left.

-In Corona, the Q23 turns right from 43rd Avenue to National Street, then continues onto 103rd Street when National Street ends at Roosevelt Avenue.
-In East Elmhurst, the Q23 makes a series of successive turns that resembles a hook shape.
-It turns left from 103rd Street onto 32nd Avenue, then turns right onto 101st Street, right onto Astoria Boulevard, and left onto 29th Avenue.
-This hook-shaped path is due to the presence of a median on Astoria Boulevard that blocks through traffic from 103rd Street.
-The Q23 then turns left at Ditmars Boulevard, then terminates a few blocks later at 102nd Street near LaGuardia Airport.
+To cross the LIRR's Main Line, the Q23 takes a circuitous route, turning left onto Burns Street, right onto Yellowstone Boulevard (traveling underneath the LIRR), right onto Queens Boulevard, and left onto 108th Street.
+The Q23 then turns right at 31st Drive and left at Ditmars Boulevard, then terminates a few blocks later at 102nd Street near LaGuardia Airport.